Canon G3 X vs Sony RX10 III

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G3X or the RX10 III.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the G3X or the RX10 III perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 |Canon G3 X||+||..||4.5/5||3.5/5||4/5||Jun 2015||999|

 |Sony RX10 III||+||84/100||4.5/5||4.5/5||4.5/5||Mar 2016||1,499|

 |Canon 80D||+ +||84/100||4.5/5||4.5/5||4.5/5||Feb 2016||1,199|

 |Sony RX10 IV||+||84/100||4.5/5||..||5/5||Sep 2017||1,699|

-Care should be taken when interpreting the review scores above, though.
+The above review scores should be interpreted with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons